there4/slim-unit-testing-example/README.md

 ## Mocking with SlimPHP

 See the [ZenTest][zen_test] for an example of mocking with SlimPHP dependency injection.
+In this test we mock a Curl wrapper class from [Shuber][shuber].
+This allows us to substitute responses, and run these unit tests that don't have the curl extension installed.
+We're totally isolated from that dependency while this test.

+The [FileStoreTest][file_test] uses a mock for the authentication class.
+Notice that the file store route doesn't use that class directly, but instead we're using the app container to swap out mocked version that allows us to determine if the authentication will pass or fail from within our test harness.

 You can read more about mocking in the [SlimDocs on DI][di].

 ## Ideas and Extensions